 Oldsmar Trail Phase VI (From Stevens Ave to Race Track Rd)

 Douglas Road is an existing two-lane facility with open ditches on both sides of the roadway.
 The project will provide a 0.47 mile paved trail on the north side of Douglas Road and convert the existing opened ditch drainage system on the north side to a closed pipe system.
 The project will also include the reconnection and some realignment of the existing City owned utilities on the north side of the Douglas Road.
 The project is primarily funded by the Federal Highway Administration (FHWA) through a LAP Transportation Alternative Program grant for ~$1.17 million.
 Cardno, Inc is the engineer of record.
-Construction is expected to begin Fall of 2021.
+Construction began Fall of 2021 and is expected to be completed Summer 2022.

 St. Petersburg Drive Complete Streets

 The Complete Streets concept is to enhance mobility, access, and safety for all road users by constructing context sensitive design improvements along the corridor.
 Oldsmar was awarded a $1M construction grant for the St. Petersburg Drive Complete Streets project by Forward Pinellas.
-The grant will work in tandem with over $2M of programmed improvements to this segment of St. Petersburg Drive in the City's Capital Improvement Program between 2020 - 2025.
+The grant will work in tandem with approximately $3M of programmed improvements to this segment of St. Petersburg Drive in the City's Capital Improvement Program between 2020 - 2025.
 The improvements will include but not be limited to drainage improvements, plans for placing utilities underground, landscape design and design of the streetscape features.
 Kimley-Horn and Associates will be performing professional services for the design.
-The first phase of construction is expected to begin in Fall of 2021.

 Downtown Water Main Replacement